 If you take your Uber accident case to court, you may win the award you deserve, but it is also always possible that you may either not get the compensation you expected, or not get compensated at all.

-If you think you may potentially have the basis for a successful lawsuit against an Uber driver, you should speak with an experienced personal injury attorney right away.
+If you think you may potentially have the basis for a successful lawsuit against an Uber driver or a Lyft driver, you should speak with an experienced personal injury attorney right away.
 A lawyer who is well-versed in car accident law can help you decide whether a lawsuit is the right way to get the compensation you deserve or if your interests would be better served by one or more insurance claims.

 Motorcyclist hit by an Uber driver